rajkrishnacoder/Cat-photo/README.md

 # Cat-photo
- This is freecodecamp exercise. and love to do this,
+ This is freecodecamp exercise. and i love to do this, because i am learning programming.